Impact

 Risk and Exploitability

 The exploit requires a remote attacker to serve a malicious HTML page that takes advantage of the overflow.
-While the EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, the possibility of remote memory access poses a risk in environments where the browser is exposed to untrusted content.
-No public exploit has been reported, but the low Chromium security severity does not negate potential impact on systems handling sensitive data.
+The EPSS score is <1%, indicating a very low but nonzero likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, and the CVSS score is 6.5, which is considered moderate.
+The possibility of remote memory access poses a risk in environments where the browser is exposed to untrusted content.
+No public exploit has been reported, but the disclosed information can be sensitive.

 OpenCVE Enrichment